Your First XML API Calls

 Before getting started, it’s helpful to understand some of the capabilities of Postman.

 Postman lets you create environments to store frequently used settings for your requests.
 You can also create global variables that apply across all your environments.
-Finally, you can a create a collection of commonly-used requests that rely on these variables.
+Finally, you can create a collection of commonly-used requests that rely on these variables.

 This tutorial will show you how to store your Web Services credentials and the gateway endpoint as global variables, then create an environment for your company that stores your login credentials and other information.
 You will then import a collection of requests and modify/run them.